 - Vehicle history: Check the vehicle’s history for accidents, repairs, and ownership changes.
 A clean history reduces the likelihood of hidden problems.

 This list can help you distinguish between regular use and tear of the vehicle and auto fraud.
+If the process reveals the vehicle is a lemon, legal action against the vehicle manufacturer may be possible, and an attorney can explain your rights in detail.
 Still, remember that each vehicle’s

 Protecting yourself from auto fraud